mdn/content/files/en-us/web/manifest/name/index.md

 ## Description

 The `name` manifest member serves as the {{Glossary("Accessible_name", "accessible name")}} for your installed app.
 It is displayed to users in various contexts, such as in a list of other installed web apps, as a label for your app's icon, or in the application switcher or task manager.

-In space-constrained contexts, such as on a device's home screen or in the application switcher, where the full `name` may not fit, the [`short_name`](/en-US/docs/Web/Manifest/short_name) value may be used instead, if available.
+In space-constrained contexts where the full `name` may not fit, such as on a device's home screen or in the application switcher, the value of the [`short_name`](/en-US/docs/Web/Manifest/short_name) property (if defined) may be used instead.

 > [!NOTE]
 > For Chromium-based browsers, a `name` or `short_name` is required in the manifest for the web app to be installable.